Grow Your Jewelry Business: 5 Tips for Marketing and Selling Jewelry Online

 This is just the tip of a very big iceberg!
 For more in-depth information about selling the jewelry you make, get Viki Lareau’s book, Marketing and Selling Your Handmade Jewelry (in print or instant eBook download).
 She provides proven practices and tips for pricing your work, selling at craft and art shows as well as wholesale jewelry selling, selling online and on eBay, marketing (online and otherwise)—and then managing your jewelry business once the ball gets rolling.

 Lareau shares the stories behind independent jewelry brands that you’ve probably seen in stores, and you won’t want to miss her own story about starting The Bead Factory with her husband and all of her successes, failures, and lessons learned along the way, including why you need to care whether celebrities are wearing jewelry.
 She also provides a great list of websites for selling online and resources for small businesses, too.
-It’s a must-have resource for anyone interested in selling your handmade jewelry.
+It’s a must-have resource for anyone interested in selling jewelry online.

 Do you sell your jewelry online or at craft shows?
 I’d love to know what works for you and what you don’t recommend.
 Please share your tips and suggestions below!